- Explain marketing considerations through the product life cycle

 Pricing strategies in the introduction phase are generally set fairly high, as there are fewer competitors in the market.
 This is often offset by early discounts and promotional pricing.

 It is worth noting that the launch will look different depending on how new the product is.
 If the product is a completely new innovation that the market has not seen before, then there is a need to both educate the market about the new offering and build awareness of it.
 In 2013 when Google launched Google Glass—an optical head-mounted computer display—it had not only to get the word out about the product but also help prospective buyers understand what it was and how it might be used.
 Google initially targeted tech-savvy audiences most interested in novelty and innovation (more about them later when we discuss diffusion of innovation).
 By offering the new product with a lot of media fanfare and limited availability, Google’s promotional strategy ignited demand among these segments.
 Tech bloggers and insiders blogged and tweeted about their Google Glass adventures, and word-of-mouth sharing about the new product spread rapidly.
-You can imagine that this was very different from the launch of Wheat Thins Spicy Buffalo crackers, an extension of an existing product line, targeting a different audiences (retailers, consumers) with promotional activities that fit the product’s marketing and distribution channels.
+You can imagine that this was very different from the launch of Wheat Thins Spicy Buffalo crackers, an extension of an existing product line, targeting a different audience (retailers, consumers) with promotional activities that fit the product’s marketing and distribution channels.
 The Google Glass situation was also different from the launch of Tesla’s home battery.
 In that case Tesla offered a new line of home products from a company that had previously only offered automobiles.
 Breaking into new product categories and markets is challenging even for a well-regarded company like Tesla.
 As you might expect, the greater the difference in new products from a company’s existing offerings, the greater the complexity and expense of the introduction stage.

 One other consideration is the maturity of the product itself.
 Sometimes marketers will choose to be conservative during the marketing introduction stage when the product is not yet fully developed or proven, or when the distribution channels are not well established.
 This might mean initially introducing the product to only one segment of the market, doing less promotion, or limiting distribution (as with Google Glass).
 This approach allows for early customer feedback but reduces the risk of product issues during the launch.